tim-hardcastle/Pipefish/README.md

 #2 →
 ```

-Note the functions with multiline bodies.
+Charm uses syntactic whitespace[^whitespace], as you can see in the functions with multiline bodies.
 As in many other syntactic whitespace languages, the newline is syntactic sugar for a semicolon (or vice versa).
 And indents and outdents are sugar for left and right parentheses.
 So:

 ```
 sign(n) :